Danny DeVito: Acting

 After his breakthrough on the sitcom Taxi, DeVito devoted more effort to a growing successful film career.
 He took a supporting role as Vernon Dalhart in the James L. Brooks directed comedy-drama Terms of Endearment (1983) acting alongside Shirley MacLaine, Debra Winger and Jack Nicholson.
 The film earned critical acclaim as well as the Academy Award for Best Picture.

-The following year he acted in the crime comedy Johnny Dangerously (1984) and took the role as the comic rogue Ralph in the romantic adventure Romancing the Stone (1984), starring Michael Douglas and Kathleen Turner; and its sequel, The Jewel of the Nile (1985).
+The following year, he acted in the crime comedy Johnny Dangerously (1984) and took the role as the comic rogue Ralph in the romantic adventure Romancing the Stone (1984), starring Michael Douglas and Kathleen Turner; and its sequel, The Jewel of the Nile (1985).
 In 1986, DeVito starred in Ruthless People with Bette Midler and Judge Reinhold and also voiced the character Grundle King in My Little Pony: The Movie.
-In 1987 he acted in director Barry Levinson's Tin Men (1987), as a rival salesman to Richard Dreyfuss' character.
+In 1987, he acted in director Barry Levinson's Tin Men, as a rival salesman to Richard Dreyfuss' character.
+DeVito also acted opposite Arnold Schwarzenegger in the comedies Twins (1988) and Junior (1994).

-In 1990, he and Rhea Perlman played the couple Vic & Paula, commenting on the state of the environment in The Earth Day Special.
-The following year he acted in Other People's Money (1991) with Gregory Peck.
+In 1990, he and Rhea Perlman played the couple Vic and Paula, commenting on the state of the environment in The Earth Day Special.
+The following year, he played Lawrence ("Larry the Liquidator") Garfield in Other People's Money (1991) with Gregory Peck.
 In 1991 and 1992, DeVito voiced Herb Powell in The Simpsons episodes "Brother, Can You Spare Two Dimes?" and "Oh Brother, Where Art Thou?".
-In 1992 he portrayed the villain Oswald Cobblepot / The Penguin in director Tim Burton's Batman Returns (1992) acting opposite Michael Keaton, Michelle Pfeiffer and Christopher Walken.
-That same year he directed and produced the biographical drama film Hoffa (1992) starring Jack Nicholson.
-He also acted in the film portraying Bobby Ciaro.
-DeVito also acted opposite Arnold Schwarzenegger in the comedies Twins (1988) and Junior (1994).
+In 1992, he portrayed the villain Oswald Cobblepot / The Penguin in director Tim Burton's Batman Returns acting opposite Michael Keaton, Michelle Pfeiffer and Christopher Walken.
+That same year, he directed and produced the biographical drama film Hoffa starring Jack Nicholson.
+He also acted in the film, portraying Bobby Ciaro.
+In 1993, he played a single father in the comedy-drama film Jack the Bear.